-Availability of staffing and schedule for machine access will be posted at the beginning of each semester.
+Availability of staffing and schedules for staffed access will be posted at the beginning of each semester.

-The Fab Lab is an instructional and prototyping facility with a range of tools, including laser cutters, a waterjet, and a CNC router, precision metalworking machines, an electronics workbench, and a range of hand tools.
+The Fab Lab is an instructional and prototyping facility with a range of tools, including laser cutters, a waterjet, a range of small CNC routers, an electronics workbench, and a range of hand tools.
 Other facilities include, but are not limited to a fume hood/spray booth and a thermoforming machine.

 This shop is housed in a building that is primarily offices and classrooms.
-Material deliveries for this area are left at the loading dock at the Stata Center and must be brought to and from the lab by students.
+Access to the rooms is open to trained students 24/7 during fall/spring semesters (Covid-related restrictions aside).
+Access to stationary and CNC machinery is only available under supervision (during staffed hours).
+Material deliveries for this area are left at the loading dock at the Stata Center (32 Vassar st.) and must be brought to and from the lab by students.
 It is better, if at all possible, to avoid using materials here that are cumbersome or difficult to carry.

 This shop is also directly adjacent to an outdoor courtyard which is set up for assembly of large projects.
 This courtyard is accessible, via a gate, to the street.
 Material can be delivered directly to this shop by most vendors, although all deliveries here should be coordinated through the shop manager Christopher Dewart.
 It is also easier to dispose of large waste sheets here, so this shop is ideal for fabrication and assembly of larger projects.